River rejuvenation is the renewal of the erosive activity of the river.

 River rejuvenation may occur due to the following reason.

-- Unequal regional subsidence of land.
-If the land along the course of the river start to sink unequally that is where the downstream side sink more than upstream side, an increase in gradient will occur causing the river to cut down more vigorously than before.
+If the land along the course of the river starts to sink unequally that is where the downstream side sinks more than the upstream side, an increase in gradient will occur causing the river to cut down more vigorously than before.

 Rejuvenation caused by changes in sea level is known as dynamic rejuvenation

-- River capture.
-Where river captures the head water of another river, an increase in its volume of water will be realized because of added water from the captured river.
+Where a river captures the headwater of another river, an increase in its volume of water will be realized because of added water from the captured river.